forestgrape/coronavirus/coronavirus.md

 * Genome is [encoded in RNA and not in DNA](#lifetime-storage)
 * large population size both within hosts and the number of infected hosts (for Sars-CoV-2)

-Coronaviruses have large genomes (in comparison to other RNA viruses and messenger RNAs) which both back the mentioned recombinations and encode complex proteins.
-The coronavirus RNA genome is among the largest strands of RNA occuring on todays earth, possibly even the largest[to check].
+Coronaviruses have large genomes (in comparison to other RNA viruses and messenger RNAs) which both back the recombination and encode complex proteins.
+The coronavirus RNA genome is among the largest strands of RNA occurring on todays earth, possibly even the largest[to check].
 [in work]

 ### Conserved Patterns